 After you receive at least two reviews turn your PPC on.
 Sponsored ads require patience and organization, especially in the beginning, to establish a long-term profitable presence.
 If you are running sponsored product ads for the first time this is how I recommend doing it:

 - Research keywords.
-Keyword inspector is a great tool you can use to see your competitors keywords.
+AMA Keyword Generator is a great tool you can use to generate keywords.

 - Put 50-70 keywords in a broad match campaign and let that run for ten days

 - Pull a report and identify keywords that are profitable

 - Put those into a Phrase match campaign